Mind the Gap: A Review of Arabic Post-Training Datasets and Their Limitations: Limitations

 \section{Limitations}

 While this study provides the first structured review of Arabic post-training datasets, it is subject to several limitations.
-First, this review covers only datasets openly available on Hugging Face, omitting any private or gated resources.
+First, this review covers only datasets openly available on Hugging Face Hub, omitting any private or gated resources.

-Second, our evaluation relies heavily on metadata and README documentation, which may not always accurately reflect the actual quality or usability of the datasets.
-Some datasets may be under-documented despite being high quality in practice, and others may appear polished but lack effective downstream utility.
+Second, our collection and evaluation rely heavily on metadata and Dataset Cards (README) documentation, which may not always accurately reflect the actual quality or usability of the datasets.
+Some datasets may be underdocumented despite being high-quality in practice, and others may appear polished but lack effective downstream utility.

+Third, this study does not assess how the reviewed datasets directly impact model performance.
+While our review provides essential infrastructure for dataset discovery, examining correlations between dataset characteristics and model effectiveness would require extensive computational resources and standardized benchmarking protocols beyond this study's scope.
+As such, the current study did not examine the relationship between the reviewed datasets and model performance.